winitzki/scall/tutorial/programming_dhall.md

 This type signature suggests that the function type `Exists P → r` (written in full as `(∀(a : Type) → (∀(t : Type) → P t → a) → a) → r`) is equivalent to a simpler type `∀(t : Type) → P t → r`.

 Indeed, this type equivalence (an isomorphism) can be proved rigorously.
-The function `inE` shown above is one side of the isomorphism.
+The function `inE` shown above gives one direction of the isomorphism.
-The other is the function `outE`:
+The other direction is the function `outE`:

 ```dhall
 let outE : ∀(r : Type) → (Exists P → r) → ∀(t : Type) → P t → r